 Towing mirrors are mandatory in the UK.
 It is essential that exterior towing mirrors are fitted.
-This is mandatory and drivers can face instant fines if extension mirrors are not fitted.
+Drivers can face instant fines if extension mirrors are not fitted.

 WARNING: Any rear view mirror must not project more than 250 mm outside: